 If both fighters should simultaneously fail to meet their MKR as described above, the bout would be stopped and declared a technical draw.

-For each standing 8 count, or mandatory 8-count, in any given round, the MKR will be reduced for both fighters by one kick.
+For each standing eight-count, or mandatory eight-count, in any given round, the MKR will be reduced for both fighters by one kick.
 For example if a round has one knockdown, the minimum kick requirement would be 7 for that round.
-Each kicking judge will drop a card for each fighter during the standing or mandatory 8-count, to compensate for this MKR reduction
+Each judge will drop a card for each fighter during the standing or mandatory eight-count, to compensate for this MKR reduction.

-In all matches fought under KickBoxing and Thai Rules, there will be no minimum kick requirement.
-Kicking judges will not be required.
+In all matches fought under Kickboxing, Oriental and Muay Thai Rules, there will be no minimum kicking requirement.

-A fighter intentionally avoiding any physical contact with his opponent will receive a warning from the referee.
-It a fighter continues to avoid a confrontation with his opponent after receiving a warning during that round, he may be penalised by the referee.
-If the fighter continues to evade action either in the same round or in any round, the referee may at his discretion award more penalties, or stop the bout and declare a technical knockout.
+A fighter intentionally avoiding physical contact with their opponent will receive a warning from the referee.
+It a fighter continues to do so after receiving a warning during that round, they may be penalised by the referee.
+If the fighter continues to do so either in the same round or in any round, the referee may award more penalties, or stop the bout and declare a technical knockout.

-Either the referee, the physician, the WKN – Representative or the senior Supervisor in attendance, shall have the power to stop the contest.
-The referee shall have the power to stop a bout at any stage during the bout, including the rest periods, if he considers it too one-sided, or that either fighter is in such condition that to continue might subject him to serious injury.
+Either the referee, physician, WKN Representative or supervisor in attendance, shall have the power to stop the contest.
+The referee and physician shall have the power to stop a bout at any stage during the bout, including the rest periods, if they consider it too one-sided, or that either fighter is in such condition that to continue might be subject for them to be seriously injured.

-In either case, the referee shall have the power to render a decision.
-Should both fighters be in such condition that to continue might subject them to serious injury; the referee will declare the match a technical draw.
+In either case, the referee and physician shall have the power to render a decision.
+Should both fighters be in such condition that to continue might subject for them to serious injury; the referee will declare the match a technical draw.

-In cases where a fighter receives a cut eye from a fair blow or an accidental foul, or any other injury which the referee believes may incapacitate the fighter, the referee may call the attending physician into the ring for examination of the fighter before he decides to stop the bout.
+In cases where a fighter receives a cut from a fair blow or an accidental foul, or any other injury which the referee believes may incapacitate the fighter, the referee may call the attending physician into the ring for examination of the fighter before they decide to stop the bout.
 Time will be called during the examination.
-The ringside physician shall have the power to enter the ring, whether or not the referee summons him, to ascertain the extent of any injury he believes may have occurred, or any serious injury he believes may have been suffered by a fighter.
-The physician shall notice his desire to enter the ring, by instructing the WKN – Representative to have the bell rung.
+The ringside physician shall have the power to enter the ring, whether or not the referee summons him, to ascertain the extent of any injury they believe may have occurred, or any serious injury they believe may have been suffered by a fighter.
+The physician shall express their desire to enter the ring, by instructing WKN representative to have the bell rung.
 The ringing of a bell, thus ordered mid-round, shall signal the referee to temporarily stop the bout for an examination.
-Time will be called during the examination.
+Time will be stopped during the examination.

-Either the referee or the attending physician shall have the power to terminate the bout, but should the physician request termination for medical reasons, the referee will automatically terminate the bout.
+Either the referee or physician shall have the power to stop the bout, but should the physician request termination for medical reasons, the referee will automatically stop the bout.
 The referee shall have the sole power to render the decision in the event of termination.

 No fighter will be permitted to begin any round without a mouthpiece.
 Failure to begin a round with the mouthpiece inserted shall be deemed by the referee to be “delay of bout” foul, and shall draw a warning or penalisation as determined by the referee.
-In either professional or amateur bouts whenever the mouthpiece is knocked out by a fair blow or a foul tactic or however the mouthpiece is dropped or spit out by the fighter, the referee shall call time out, stop the bout, and replace the mouthpiece, allowing the fighters’ seconds to clean off the mouthpiece if necessary.
-Wilful dropping, or spitting out of the mouthpiece by a fighter, shall also be deemed as a “delay of bout” foul, and the fighter shall be penalised accordingly by the referee.
+In either professional or amateur bouts whenever the mouthpiece is knocked out by a fair blow or a foul tactic or however the mouthpiece is dropped or spit out by the fighter, the referee shall stop the bout, call time out, and replace the mouthpiece, allowing the fighters’ seconds to clean off the mouthpiece if necessary.
+Willful dropping, or spitting out of the mouthpiece by a fighter, shall also be deemed as a “delay of bout” foul, and the fighter shall be penalised accordingly by the referee.

 In both amateur and professional bouts, the mouthpiece is replaced whenever it is lost for any reason.
 All fighters must bring two mouthpieces to the ringside for use during their match.